 Everyone’s clothes get smelly and the (old!) normal reaction is to say chuck ‘em in the washing machine.
 But that’s why vast and unnecessary energy is routinely wasted throughout the global laundry debacle.
 Instead, we advise a wash-less (and live more!) approach.
 We’re fans of spot cleaning instead of the full monty wash.
 A simple refresh by airing, or using a steamer, also works to lengthen your washing cycles, as does a good old fashion clothing brush or clothing refresher.
 When you do machine wash, go cooler.
 Going from 40 (the European average) to 30 degrees (the recommended) for example can save up to 60% of your energy consumption.
 Hello cheaper bills and longer lasting clothes!

 While our R Collective clothes are beautifully made, they are of course prone to wear and tear in the normal line of fashion service.
 Like cars need MOTs, so do clothes need some repair care occasionally.
 For minor repairs, we advise resorting to a good old needle and thread.
-If professional help is needed - of indeed if you just aren’t the sewing kind - then let us repair it for you.
-See FAQ guide on Empowering Customers.
+If professional help is needed - of indeed if you just aren’t the sewing kind - then let us repair it for you (see Empowering Customers in our FAQ for more)

 To dry clean or not, that is the question.
 The good news is there are alternatives to dry cleaning, which is a chemical-heavy process that’s hard on your garments and the environment.
 The misconception is that whilst ‘Dry Clean Only’ is often put on our delicate fabrics (wools, cashmeres, silks) and garments with multiple components (jackets, coats, or clothes with sequins or beads), often a quality washing machine with a gentle cycle used at low temperature with gentle detergents and a garment bag could to the cleaning work at home.
 So could a hand wash or spot clean.
 If you have to visit the dry cleaner, make sure to pick one that uses more environmentally friendly processes.